YottaDB/YDBDoc/MessageRecovery/errors.rst

 TNTOOLARGE
 -----------------

-TNTOOLARGE, Database file xxx has reached the transaction number limit (0xaaa).
+TNTOOLARGE, Database file xxx has reached the transaction number limit (aaa).
 Renew database with MUPIP INTEG TN_RESET

 Run Time Information: This indicates that YottaDB detected that the transaction numbers in the named database have reached the maximum number.
 Note that the actual maximum TN is less than this theoretical limit.
 DSE DUMP FILEHEADER shows what the limit is.
 The actual limit reflects some overhead used, for example, during a TN_RESET operation.